14 Fun Things to Do on a Rainy Day

 Host a “Tea” Party

+One of the most classic things to do indoors with kids is to throw a tea party.
 Dress up in fancy duds, set the table with the good china, and put on your most formal manners (remember, extend your pinkie and sip politely).
 On the menu: tea (for you), juice or cocoa (for your children), and easy egg or chicken salad tea sandwiches in fun shapes, courtesy of cookie cutters.
 Let your kids decide the guest list—and which of their favorite dolls or furry friends are on it.

 Pamper Yourself With a Skin-Softening Salve